SamuliH89/GPS-collar-reader/README.md

 Introduction
 ------------
 This is an android app I created for startup company Bravo GPS.
 It features reading and writing information to GPS collar with NFC.
-Using firebase cloud firestore.
+With Firebase backend.

 Pre-requisites